fluxcd/flux-benchmark/RESULTS.md

 ### Observations

-Comparing to Flux v2.2, in Flux v2.3 helm-controller memory management has improved a lot, especially when the cluster has hundreds of CRDs registered.
+Compared to Flux v2.2, in this version the memory consumption of the helm-controller has improved a lot, especially when the cluster has hundreds of CRDs registered.
 In Flux v2.2, helm-controller on Kubernetes v1.28 is running out of memory with 100 CRDs registered, while in Flux v2.3 on Kubernetes v1.29 it can handle 500+ CRDs without issues.
-Given this results, it is recommended to upgrade the Kubernetes control plane to v1.29 and Flux to v2.3.
+Given these results, it is recommended to upgrade the Kubernetes control plane to v1.29 and Flux to v2.3.

 ## Flux v2.2.0